 The Worst Things About Solo Travel Are Really Not that Bad

 There are many myths and misconceptions about solo travel.
 Some people have worries that actually have little basis in reality.
 However, there are, legitimately, some issues that solo travelers have to face.
 Here they are and how to set them right.

-Traveling alone doesn't feel as safe.
-We have been raised with the understanding that there is safety in numbers.
+- Traveling alone doesn't feel as safe.
+There is safety in numbers.
+That's a maxim we've been raised with.
 This is particularly important for children and teenagers who don’t have the life experience to assess situations quickly and make sound decisions.
 However, by the time we reach twenty or so, with a few precautions, traveling alone can be very safe.
 As an adult, you can find safety in numbers even when you don't know anyone.
-Read “Solo Travel Safety: 5 principles” and check out the safety section of the blog.
+Read “5 Principles of Solo Travel Safety” and check out the safety section of the blog.

-Traveling alone is lonely.
-One would expect solo travel to be lonely.
+- Traveling alone is lonely.
+One might expect it to be so.
 And, on occasion, it is.
 But when you travel solo you learn that being lonely is not a function of being alone.
 It’s easy to find lots of people to do things with.
-Read: “How to Travel Alone Without Being Lonely: 10 tips & 5 posts“.
+Read: How to Travel Alone Without Being Lonely: 10 Tips & 12 Posts.